CorieW/Cories-Portfolio-Template/README.md

 # Changes
-- Improvements to scrolling code for readability.
-- Fixed bug with inaccurate scrolling to sections with Chrome.
+- Remove console.logs
+- Fixed some bugs
+- Removed some unnecessary stuff
+- Some other minor changes